aws-samples/sample-keyspaces-cdc-streams-connectors/README.md

 # Keyspaces CDC Streams Connectors

 Move data from Amazon Keyspaces to different downstream targets using Keyspaces CDC Streams connectors.
 This library will allow you to deploy a Kinesis Client Library (KCL)-based application to stream data from your Keyspaces.
 The goal is to simplify connecting data sources to different targets.
 Different connectors can be added by extending the ITargetMapper interface.
-Configuration properties can be exposed in the application.conf or environment variables.
+Configuration properties can be exposed in the stream-application.conf or environment variables.

 ## Currently Available Connectors